xabbu42/Master/arbeit.md

 In our example formula, we have a prehistoric cycle consisting of a single principal family which has a left prehistoric relation to itself.
-The following lemmas will show that any prehistoric cycle necessarly contains left prehistoric relations and that we can get rid of any right prehistoric relations.
+The following lemmas will show that any prehistoric cycle necessarily contains left prehistoric relations and that we can get rid of any right prehistoric relations.
 That is, if a proof has a prehistoric cycle it also has a left prehistoric cycle.